 What would you do then?
 Would you hang out in a place like this?

-My mum did tapestry so I think she influenced me.
+My mum did tapestry so I think she influenced me too.
 She used to do it a lot, almost every night.
-They would have those number and colour charts.
+She had those number and colour charts.
 My mum had a husband who is my sister's father who is an architect, and I would see him work on a computer when I grew up.
-So that pushed me towards art too.
+So that also pushed me towards art.
 But the problem was that there were not many people interested in art seriously.
 One should be a doctor or a lawyer, being an artist is not a way of living.
 But my mum and my father have always supported me.
 My mum knows about the graffiti, and everything I did.
 At least that's what I think.

 Now you're at Ravensbourne College?